DATA-BACKED GUIDE · UPDATED JULY 2026

 Retrofit underfloor heating cost in an existing house

 Fitting underfloor heating into a house you already live in is a different job from laying it in a new build, and the price reflects that.
-You are working around existing floors, doors and skirting, which means the build-up height and how the pipes or mats are laid make or break the budget.
-The real prices below come from retrofit projects, so they capture the real-world cost of adding warmth underfoot to a home that is already finished.
+You are working around existing floors, doors and skirting, so the build-up height and how the pipes or mats go in are what make or break the budget.
+The real prices on this page come from retrofit projects, so they show the real-world cost of adding warmth underfoot to a home that is already finished rather than a bare shell.

 The quick version

-• Retrofit costs hinge on how much floor height you can spare, since low-profile systems are quicker than digging out and re-screeding.
+- Retrofit costs hinge on how much floor height you can spare.
+Low-profile systems that sit on top of the existing floor are quicker and cheaper than digging out and re-screeding.

-• A wet system fed by your boiler or heat pump usually suits whole rooms, while electric mats suit small or awkward spaces.
+- A wet system fed by your boiler or heat pump usually suits whole rooms and long-term running costs, while electric mats suit small or awkward spaces like a bathroom.

-• As an energy-saving measure, underfloor heating carries 0% VAT until 2027 in many cases.
+- As an energy-saving measure, underfloor heating carries 0% VAT until 2027 in many cases, which is worth checking with your installer before you agree a price.

-• Any electric underfloor heating must be connected by a Part P registered electrician to meet building regulations.
+- Any electric underfloor heating must be connected by a Part P registered electrician to meet building regulations, so factor that into who you hire.

 What people actually paid